TarunSharma-GM/Communication-Aid-Application-For-The-Physically-Handicapped/README.md

 # Communication-Aid-Application-For-The-Physically-Handicapped

-Required alphabets to run the code.
+Required alphabets image data to run the code.